 Flowchart for reviewing the headteacher’s suspension or exclusion decision

-[Please note: The DfE first published the 2022 version of its ‘Suspension and Permanent Exclusion’ guidance in July 2022.
-We updated this policy in line with those changes ahead of the start of the 2022/2023 academic year to help schools prepare for the implementation.
-On 1 September 2022, the DfE made a small number of changes to the guidance upon its implementation date.
-To make sure you can capture the changes that were made in July and September, we have highlighted new and updated information in relation to both versions.
-The September updates have been clearly highlighted.]

 Statement of intent

 At Bishop Wilson and Christ Church CofE Primary Schools Federation, we understand that good behaviour and discipline is essential for promoting a high-quality education.

 Amongst other disciplinary sanctions, the school recognises that suspension and exclusion of pupils may be necessary where there has been a serious breach, or consistent breaches, of the school’s Behaviour Policy.
 Suspending or excluding a pupil may also be required in instances where allowing the pupil to remain in school would be damaging to the education and welfare of themselves or others; in all cases, suspending or excluding pupils should only be used as a means of last resort.